gentoo-haskell/haskell-updater/README.md

 ===============================

-If you run into errors where `haskell-updater` tries to reinstall a masked or unavailable package, try `haskell-updater --mode=reinstall-atoms` or `haskell-updater --world`.
+If you run into errors where `haskell-updater` tries to reinstall a masked or unavailable package, try `haskell-updater --mode=reinstall-atoms` or `haskell-updater --world`.
 If you find any bugs, report them to the [bug tracker](https://github.com/gentoo-haskell/haskell-updater/issues).